Facet Joint Syndrome

 Intervertebral discs have a high water content when you’re young, but they dry out and get thinner with age.
 This loss of disc height affects the alignment of your facet joints, putting them under stress.
 Osteoarthritis in the joints makes the problem worse.

-Cervical and thoracic facet joint syndrome can occur for the same reason but are often due to acute trauma, such as a whiplash injury in an auto accident.
+Cervical and thoracic syndromes can occur for the same reason but are often due to acute trauma, such as a whiplash injury in an auto accident.

-These non-invasive treatments might be all you need to relieve the symptoms of facet joint syndrome.
+These non-invasive treatments might be all you need to find relief of your pain.
 However, if your pain continues, your provider might recommend spinal injections containing steroids or a local anesthetic, such as medial branch blocks and facet joint injections.

-Pacific Sports and Spine offers minimally invasive radiofrequency neurotomy and spinal cord stimulation for the most persistent symptoms of facet joint syndrome.
+Pacific Sports & Spine offers minimally invasive radiofrequency neurotomy/ablation and spinal cord and peripheral nerve stimulation for the most persistent symptoms of this syndrome.